adamstrawson/pico-relay/README.md

 # pico-relay

-A basic script written in [MicroPython](https://micropython.org/), for a Raspberry Pico W.
+A basic script written in [MicroPython](https://micropython.org/), for a Raspberry Pico W and a single channel relay.

 This script will:
 - Create a soft access point, for being able to connect to the Pico and toggle the relay manually